ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 The Oblivious Gateway Resource then handles the HTTP request.
 This typically involves making an HTTP request using the content of the Encapsulated Request.
-Once the Oblivious Gateway Resource has an HTTP response for this request, the following steps occur to return this response to the client:
+Once the Oblivious Gateway Resource has an HTTP response for this request, the following steps occur to return this response to the Client:

 1. The Oblivious Gateway Resource encapsulates the HTTP response following the process in {{response}} and sends this in response to the request from the